lcarnegie/final_paper/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+My workflow is one based, in part, on an open-source data science workflow devised by the legendary Rohan Alexander.

 ## Reproducing Graphs and Tables
-Here is a quick guide to reproducing my graphs and tables.
+Here is a brief guide to reproducing my graphs and tables.
+Contact for more details

+1.Go to `paper/paper.qmd`
-1. Install RStudio or any R language interpreter.
-Install the libaries indicated in the `setup` chunk at the top.
+2. Install RStudio or any R language interpreter.
+Install the libaries indicated in the `setup` chunk at the top of `paper.qmd`
-2. Go to `paper/paper.qmd`
-3. Navigate to any of the R chunks, denoted by {r some-title} (fig denotes a figure, tbl denotes a table)
+4. Navigate to any of the R chunks, denoted by {r some-title} (fig denotes a figure, tbl denotes a table)
-4. Copy and paste the code into your interpreter and run.
+5. Copy and paste the code into your interpreter and run.

 ## Statement on LLM usage